SuperFalGit/SuperFalGit/README.md

 # Hi, I'm Iain 👋

 Welcome to my GitHub profile!
-I'm **new to coding** but deeply interested in learning how a lot of the technology works and fits together — from system setup to cybersecurity and automation.
+I'm interested in learning how a lot of the technology works and fits together — from system setup to cybersecurity and automation.
 I'm definitely more **Blue Team** than Red Team.

 ---